-The economic analysis determines the appropriate scope and phasing of the investments.
-The financial analysis is used to determine the financial rate of return for the same alternatives as the economic analysis and the effect of different institutional structures.
-The analysis for the institutional structures has assumed all railway lines and roadways have been built, but each section is owned and operated by separate entities.
-Therefore, the studied options include varying amount of infrastructure.
+The economic analysis determines the appropriate scope and phasing of the investments and their alternatives in regards with rhe benefits to users, the environment, etc. The financial analysis is used to determine the financial rate of return for the same alternatives as the economic analysis and the effect of different institutional structures.
+The analysis has assumed all railway lines and roadways of LGA Program have been built while the alternative is not built them.